versluis/P2-Categories/readme.txt

 * removed category display from archive pages
 * categories are not shown if posts are in "uncategorized"
 * added post count to category meta display (just like P2 tags)
+* it's a fork again, it's no longer a child theme
+* (category posting didn't work as a child, hence the change back)

 = v1.3 =
 * no changes from v1.2